Haxxnet/Compose-Examples/README.md

 - [Overleaf](examples/overleaf) - Overleaf is a collaborative cloud-based LaTeX editor used for writing, editing and publishing scientific documents.
 - [Answer](examples/answer) - An open-source knowledge-based community software.
 You can use it quickly to build Q&A community for your products, customers, teams, and more.
 - [Obsidian-Gitsync-Perlite](https://github.com/l4rm4nd/Obsidian-Gitsync-Perlite) - Continuously sync Obsidian markdown notes from GitHub and publish it for the webs.
+- [Obsidian-Remote](examples/obsidian-remote) - This docker image allows you to run obsidian in docker as a container and access it via your web browser.

 ### Analytics
 - [Matomo](examples/matomo) - Matomo is the leading Free/Libre open analytics platform.